-Fans Of ‘The Bachelor’ Weigh In Over Heather Martin Crashing Matt James’ Season
+Fans Of 'The Bachelor' Weigh In Over Heather Martin Crashing Matt James' Season

-Fans of The Bachelor have weighed in on Heather Martin crashing Matt James’ season during the show’s February 15 episode.
-The former Bachelor contestant shocked viewers by showing up at the behest of her good friend, Bachelorette star Hannah Brown during a last-minute effort to insert herself into the competition.
+Fans of The Bachelor have weighed in on Heather Martin crashing Matt James' season during the show's February 15 episode.
+The former Bachelor contestant shocked viewers by showing up at the behest of her good friend, Bachelorette star Hannah Brown, in a last-minute effort to insert herself into the competition.

 Viewers of the series were blindsided by this turn of events.